tdfranklin/portfolio-kami/contact.md

 feature-img: "img/color.png"
 ---

-If you have any questions or would like to contact me regarding any project, please send me a note below and I will get back to you ASAP.
+If you have any questions or would like to contact me regarding any project, please send me a note below and I'll get back to you as soon as possible.

 <form action="https://getsimpleform.com/messages?form_api_token=210560a742f5c9dbf715c9e051fa071d" method="post">
   <!-- the redirect_to is optional, the form will redirect to the referrer on submission -->